-An MVC controller is a JAX-RS [4] resource method decorated by an @Controller annotation [controller].
-If this annotation is applied to a class, then all resource methods in it are regarded as controllers [all-controllers].
+An MVC controller is a JAX-RS [5] resource method decorated by @Controller [[mvc:controller]].
+If this annotation is applied to a class, then all resource methods in it are regarded as controllers [[mvc:all-controllers]].
 Using the @Controller annotation on a subset of methods defines a hybrid class in which certain methods are controllers and others are traditional JAX-RS resource methods.